TechJunkie is a BOX20 Media Company

-The internet has changed plenty about how we consume media, but no art form has seen its distribution model change more in the past thirty years than music.
+The internet has changed plenty about how we consume media, but no art form has seen its distribution model impacted throughout the last thirty years more than music.
 By the early 1990s, most music listeners had switched to listening to their music through CDs instead of cassettes or vinyl, thanks to the improved clarity of sound and ease of use that came with both formats.
 From there, music changed formats every couple of years.
 In the late 1990s, IRC, Hotline, and Usenet were all capable of sending files of any kind over the web.
 Just a few years later, Napster allowed its users to upload and download their favorite songs as MP3s.
-Although song downloads were typically slow thanks to dial-up, the advent of Napster and its easy-to-use interface truly shook the industry to its core.
+Although song downloads over dial-up were relatively slow, the advent of Napster and its easy-to-use interface truly shook the industry to its core.